Gaturu/Road-To-AWS/Day 02 - IAM – Identity and Access Management/README.md

 # 🔐 IAM – Identity and Access Management

 Welcome to the Second day of the **Road to AWS Cloud** series.
-In this part, we’ll explore the **Identity and Access Management** — What it is, How AM works, Its key components, and the purpose and benefits.
+In this part, we’ll explore the **Identity and Access Management** — What it is, How IAM works, Its key components, and the purpose and benefits.

 ## DAY 2: Mastering Access – A Journey into AWS IAM